Last Updated on April 16, 2022 by Grow with Bovees

 You can make a cheap DIY weed killer with borax and white distilled vinegar.
 The right amount is around one cup of borax to one gallon of vinegar.
 When you’ve prepared the mixture, you can spray it onto the weeds until they’re completely saturated.
 The borax and vinegar will burn through the weeds, killing them.

 Just remember that borax is toxic when ingested by animals, so you’ll need to keep your pets away from it for a couple of days after application.
-On the positive side, you can use it to kill small insects like ants and mites.
-Just add some sugar to the mix to attract them.

 Another household item that can help kill your weeds is baking soda.
 It’s a non-toxic weed-killing method that’s easy to apply and helps burn the plants, but it’s safe to use around pets and kids.